 Non-Duty Disability Allowance.
 A member with 1 or more years of credited service and who has not attained the minimum service retirement age, who becomes totally and permanently disabled from other than duty-connected causes is eligible to receive a non-duty disability allowance computed in the same manner as a full age and service allowance, based upon the member's employment record to the time of disability.
 Minimum benefit for Police Officers is 48% of FAS if credited service is less than 20 years or 60% of FAS if credited service is 20 or more years.
 Minimum benefit for Police Command Officers is based on the earlier of (i) the date the member would have completed 20 (if credited service is less than 20 years) or 25 years of service (if credited service is 20 or more years) or (ii) the date the member would have reached 50 years of age.
-Minimum benefit for Firefighters is based on the earlier of (i) the date the member would have completed 20 (if credited service is less than 20 years) or 25 years of service (if credited service is 20 or more years) or (ii) the date the member would have reached 55 years of age.
+Minimum benefit for Firefighters is based on the earlier of (i) the date the member to redited service is less than 20 years) or 25 years of age.
+Minimum benefit for Firefighters is based on the earlier of (i) the date the member would have reached 50 years of age.
+Minimum benefit for Firefighters is based on the earlier of (i) the date the member would have completed 20 (if credited service is 20 or more years) or 25 years of service (if credited service is 20 or more years) or 25 years of service (if credited service is 20 or more years) or 25 years of service (if credited service is 20 or more years) or (ii) the date the member would have reached 55 years of age.
 For Fire members hired on or after July 1, 2016 or any Police members, until a member reaches the Pension System vesting requirement of 10 years of service, the benefit the member is entitled to is 50% for service years 1-5, then an additional 10% of the above formula for every year of service accrued in the System (e.g., 1-5 years of service = 50% of Non-Duty Disability Allowance, 6 years = 60%, ..., 10 years = 100%).